gorohoroh/exercise-source-format/suggested-formats/python-course-with-theory-and-exercises/exercises/thermometer/thermometer_instructions.md

 ### 2
 Great!
-Your function can now scream if it feels it's too hot out there.
+Your function can now let us know if it's too hot out there.

 Now, let's make it say something different about temperatures that feel OK.
-If temperature is less than 30 degrees but equal or more than 10 degrees, make the function print "It's comfortable out there".
+If temperature is less than 30 degrees but equal or more than 10 degrees, make the function return "It's comfortable out there".

 Make sure that the condition we've introduced in the previous step stays intact.
 Remember the `elif` keyword?
 It will help you out here.